Heavydirtysoul: Live performances

 Twenty One Pilots did a live rendition of "Heavydirtysoul" while performing for the very first time in Singapore at the Suntec City's Convention Centre on July 16, 2015.
 Despite Joseph being ill with a throat infection and having to cancel a concert in Taipei City prior, the duo managed to show up to deliver a live performance.
 After the stage lights dimmed and the two took their places, the pair initiated the set with "Heavydirtysoul," wearing in their trademark black hoodies and skeleton masks.
-The band performed "Heavydirtysoul" as the opener of a concert held at Comerica Theatre on in Downtown Phoenix, Arizona October 14, 2015.
+The band performed "Heavydirtysoul" as the opener of a concert held at Comerica Theatre in Downtown Phoenix, Arizona on October 14, 2015.
 Once they began, a vast majority of the audience started to sing along closely to the song's lyrics.
 The duo gave a live performance of "Heavydirtysoul" at the Aragon Ballroom when WKQX hosted the first of its four "Nights We Stole Christmas" concerts on December 3, 2015.
 Despite its complexity, the audience managed to rap and sing along to every word of the song.
 Twenty One Pilots provided a live rendition of "Heavydirtysoul" as their opening performance during a concert at UNSW Roundhouse in Sydney, Australia on April 20, 2016.
 With the lower half of their faces half-covered in balaclava, Joseph wielded a tambourine and Dun played drums throughout the song before slowing down and segueing into a performance of "Stressed Out."